UN-OCHA/common_design_system/cd-alert/README.md

 Message can contain `<p>` and `<ul>` elements.

 ## Caveats
-Uses and SVG as an element in the markup, not a background image.
+Uses SVG icon as an element in the markup, not a background image.

 ### Variants